SenseLogic/REMIX/README.md

 An argument with a file path extension is treated as an input file path.

-A last argument with a file path extension is treated as an output file path.
+The last argument with a file path extension is treated as an output file path.

 An argument with a role prefix is treated as follows :